 Building a Balanced Caviar Board

 Create visual and flavor contrast: light crackers, creamy spreads, fresh herbs, and seasonal fruits enhance the tasting.
+Use our Connoisseur Caviar Set for a ready-made three-variety board.

 Order of Service